 This is not really a scam, but it’s confusing for even seasoned NYC renters, so it’s important to pay attention to the numbers to avoid a nasty surprise.
 Using Brick Underground’s new Gross Rent Calculator, below, you can easily figure out the rent you’ll actually pay each month.

 Some New York City landlords offer a free month (or more) at the beginning or end of a lease.
 The advertised rent is the net effective rent.
 The net effective rent is less than the amount you will actually have to pay --- known as your gross rent --- during your non-free months.

 Brick Underground's Gross Rent Calculator enables you to easily calculate your gross rent, make quick apples-to-apples comparisons between apartments and avoid expensive surprises.
 All you'll need to figure out your gross rent is 1) the net effective rent, 2) the length of your lease, and 3) how many free months your landlord is offering.
 [Hint: Bookmark this page for easy reference!]

 To learn more about net effective versus gross rents, read What does 'net effective rent' mean?.

 If the landlord is offering partial months free, enter it with a decimal point.
 For example, 6 weeks free rent should be entered as 1.5 months.

-Sign-ups for utilities without your permission
+Switching utility companies without your permission

-It’s called “slamming": When scammers pose as utility company reps, promise you lower energy bills, get your account information, and switch your service without permission.
-Con Ed doesn’t send reps to people’s homes to check their utility bills, so if someone comes by claiming to be with the company, tell them you’re not interested.
-(You can also call 1-800-75-CONED to confirm if someone is actually with the company.)
-This can also happen over phone, so be wary if you get a call from someone claiming to be a utility rep, then asks for your account or any personal information.
+This scam is called slamming: When scammers pose as utility company reps, promise you lower energy bills, get your account information, and switch your service without permission.
+Con Edison doesn’t send reps to people’s homes to check their utility bills, so if someone comes by claiming to be with the company, tell them you’re not interested.
+(You can also call 1-800-75-CONED to confirm if someone is actually who they say they are.)
+This can also happen over the phone, so be wary if you get a call from someone claiming to be a utility rep, then asks for your account or any personal information.

 The bottom line